s00d/nuxt-i18n-micro/README.md

 - **autoDetectLanguage**: If `true`, automatically detects the user's preferred language and redirects accordingly.
 - **plural**: A custom function for handling pluralization.
 - **includeDefaultLocaleRoute**: A boolean.
 If enabled, all routes without a locale prefix will redirect to the default locale route.
+- **cache**: (In development) A boolean option designed to optimize performance when working with large JSON translation files.
+When enabled, it caches translations specific to the current page, reducing search times and minimizing client-side load.
+This cached data is then sent to the client, resulting in faster page loads and improved user experience.

+## Locale Loading in Nuxt I18n Micro

+The `Nuxt I18n Micro` module provides an efficient way to manage internationalization (i18n) in your Nuxt application, with a focus on performance and simplicity.
+One of the key features of this module is how it handles the loading of locale-specific translations.
+Below is an explanation of how this process works.

+### How Locale Loading Works

+In `Nuxt I18n Micro`, translations are loaded dynamically based on the user's selected locale.
+The module uses a specific route pattern (`/_locales/:page/:locale/data.json`) to fetch the translation files for each page and locale.
+This approach is designed to minimize the initial load time and only load the necessary translations for the current page and locale.

+#### Route Structure

+The translations are organized into JSON files located in the `locales` directory.
+These files are split into:

+- **Global Files**: Located at `locales/{locale}.json` (e.g., `locales/en.json`).
+These files contain translations shared across the entire application, such as menu items or common UI elements.
+- **Page-Specific Files**: Located at `locales/pages/{routeName}/{locale}.json` (e.g., `locales/pages/index/en.json`).
+These files contain translations specific to individual pages.

+#### Dynamic Locale Routes

+To accommodate the dynamic nature of translation loading, `Nuxt I18n Micro` extends the default routing configuration by adding locale-specific routes.
+This means that for each page, a localized version of the route is generated.
+For example, if your application has an `index` page and supports English (`en`) and French (`fr`), the following routes would be generated:

+- `/en/index`
+- `/fr/index`

+This structure allows the module to load the appropriate translations based on the user's selected locale.

+### Loading Translations via _locales Route

+Given the way Vite and Nuxt handle modules, the `Nuxt I18n Micro` module uses a special route (`/_locales/:page/:locale/data.json`) to fetch translations.
+This is necessary because, during the build process, Vite may not bundle all translation files directly into the application.
+Instead, the module dynamically loads these files from the server as needed.

+When a user navigates to a page, the module will:

+1. Check if the necessary translation file for the current page and locale is already loaded in the cache.
+2. If not, it will send a request to the `_locales` route to fetch the required translation file.
+3. Once the translation file is loaded, it is cached for future use, ensuring that the translations are readily available when the user navigates to another part of the application.

+### Caching and Pre-rendering

+To further optimize performance, `Nuxt I18n Micro` supports caching and pre-rendering of translation files:

+- **Caching**: Once a translation file is loaded, it is stored in the cache, reducing the need for subsequent requests.
+- **Pre-rendering**: During the build process, the module can pre-render translation files for all configured locales and routes, which are then served directly from the server without the need for runtime requests.

 ## Conclusion